Sixth report on the costs of the Australian Government’s Run-Off Cover Scheme for medical indemnity insurers

 4.1.4 In any actuarial investigation it is appropriate to compare the emerging experience with that previously projected.
 This analysis informs the assumption setting process for the current investigation.

-4.1.6 In relation to Scheme-eligible claims which had been notified at the time of the previous review (30 June 2008), actuarial estimates of the corresponding ROC indemnity payments had a present value then of $5.0 million.
-In 2008-09, claim payments of about $0.9 million were made by MIIs/MDOs relating to these claims.
-All else being equal, this would suggest a residual figure at 30 June 2009 of about $4.1 million.
-Up to date actuarial estimates put this number at around $3.4 million (excluding 2008-09 notifications).
+4.1.6 In relation to Scheme-eligible claims which had been notified at the time of the previous review (30 June 2009), actuarial estimates of the corresponding ROC indemnity payments had a present value then of $7.5 million.
+In 2009-10, claim payments of about $0.8 million were made by MIIs/MDOs relating to these claims.
+All else being equal, this would suggest a residual figure at 30 June 2010 of about $7 million in today’s dollars.
+Up to date actuarial estimates put this number at around $9.5 million (excluding 2009-10 notifications).
+This upwards revision is broadly consistent with the increase in the insurers’ case estimate data referred to earlier, after allowing for recoveries from the High Cost Claims Scheme.

 4.1.7 We investigated the recent eligibility experience.
 Whilst our models continue to project higher numbers of eligible practitioners than the numbers reported by industry, there is substantial variability in the reporting of eligible practitioners among the insurers.
+Furthermore, the data can vary significantly between months of reporting, which undermines the reliability of the data.
 Accordingly, we have decided to leave our new entrant assumptions unchanged.

 4.1.8 Claim cost and financial assumptions remain reasonable, based on a high level analysis of the experience to have emerged so far.

 4.1.10 Our estimates of new accrual are again derived from models developed in this office.
-For the previous review we included a margin of 25 per cent in the new accrual estimates.
+In some of the previous reports we included a margin of 25 per cent in the new accrual estimates.
 Emerging reported experience has continued at a lower level than expected.
 This year we have not included any margin in the new accrual estimates.
 The new accrual estimates (net of any margin) are broadly consistent with the other liability estimates.

 4.1.11 Appendix 4 sets out the main assumptions and describes the methodology that was used to estimate the liabilities.
 Appendix 5 looks at the effect of the High Cost Claims Scheme (HCCS).